 Both views have many ardent followers, but the truth is probably found somewhere in the middle.
 Some children do need sleep training and benefit greatly from it, while others do not respond well to training and simply need to reach the milestone of sound sleep on their own.

 The only way to know for sure what works best for your child is to try.
+We have also written some useful tips to help baby sleep better.
+Using a sound machine has proved useful to many in helping get baby to sleep (and stay sleeping).

 Light Sleeping Could be a Built-in Safety Mechanism